Financial Times: Boutiques Find Niche in an Underserved Marketplace

 One such source is Fortuna Auction in New York where last November a Van Cleef & Arpels 1970s “mystery set” ruby ring sold for $36,900.
-Started just over a year ago by marketing executive Seth Holehouse, his jewellery appraiser wife Anna Lin, and Yoram and Rabin Saidian, two jewellery wholesalers, Fortuna is selling the kinds of pieces one might expect to find at an established auctioneer.
+Started just over a year ago, Fortuna is selling the kinds of pieces one might expect to find at an established auction house.

 Read the entire story HERE at FT.com